mrSnow-tr/PortaLink/README.md

 ---

-## 🧠 What is PortaLink?
+## 🧠 What is Sharelink?

-PortaLink was created to solve a simple problem:
+Sharelink was created to solve a simple problem:

 > **How can a resource that is accessible from my machine or private network
 > be temporarily shared through a public link without first uploading it to